Bhutan Travel Advice and Tips

-Travelers to Bhutan are advised to have a Travel and Medical Insurance when traveling to Bhutan especially if you are traveling to Bhutan for a Trek.
+Travelers to Bhutan are advised to have a Travel and Medical Insurance when traveling to Bhutan especially if you are planning to trek in Bhutan.
 Although there are only isolated cases of accidents in Bhutan, yet it is advisable to have your Insurance done before coming to Bhutan, so that you are fully covered in case of any mishaps and accidents.

-However, Bhutan is a safe and a Devine holy land thus we always pray that all tourists to Bhutan, enjoy their stay and return back home safe and sound.
+However, Bhutan is a safe and a Divine holy land thus we always pray that all tourists to Bhutan, enjoy their stay and return home safe and sound.

 Bhutan Jewel Travel can boast that till now apart from minor cold, coughs or head aches and fever, we have never ever had any major accidents and we pray to our Gods and all deities to protect our Guests from all harms way for all times to come.

 TIPPING GUIDES AND DRIVERS